gregl83/parlog/README.md

 The format of the log file(s) to parse.
 The default is set to the *combined* log format.

-The following are the log-parser supported formats.
+The following are the parlog supported formats.
 Documentation copied directly from the [expressjs/morgan](https://github.com/expressjs/morgan) README.

 There are various pre-defined formats provided: